mainettis/darksun/docs/tools.md

     nasher config --local --nssFlags:"-n \"C:/<path>/<to>/Neverwinter Nights\" -owkey"
     ```

-    Finally, even though nwnsc.exe is included in the base directory, some situations may require an explicit reference to its location.
+    Finally, even when nwnsc.exe -- or binary-- is included in the base directory, some situations may require an explicit reference to its location.
 The first time you try to build the module in the [workflow](workflow.md), if you receive an error stating that `\nwnsc.exe\ cannot be found`, you must run the following command.  **Replace the folder names with your folder structure to your local git repository.**  The double backslashes are important.
     ```
     nasher config --local --nssCompiler:"C:\\Users\\<username>\\Desktop\\Git_Repositories\\ds\\nwnsc.exe"
     ```